Energy saving tips: save over £500 on your energy bills

-We've pulled together some of the quickest, simplest and most effective things you can do to save energy around the house.
+We've pulled together some of the quickest, simplest, and most effective ways you can save energy around the house.

 Take me straight to the tips A no-frills list of all the ways to save, and the average savings you can expect